the Syndicate of Human Image Traffickers

 The Syndicate mourns the deaths of three friends and collaborators in celluloid: Larry Kessler, Jack Terricloth, and Leslie Barany.
 Our flag is at half-mast.

-The Syndicate of Human Image Traffickers makes documentary films that focus on aporias of the creative life, such as those emerging from the intersection of art and commerce, democracy and demagoguery, freedom and decadence, sexiness and sexism, existentialism and inspiration, bohemianism and bourgeois propriety, etc. Sometimes our films are available on this website for free and without commercial interruption, but sometimes we also take them off-line so that they can be screened at festivals, galleries, and other arts institutions.
+The Syndicate of Human Image Traffickers makes documentary films that focus on tensions in the creative life between art and commerce, democracy and demagoguery, freedom and debauchery, sexiness and sexism, existentialism and inspiration, bohemianism and mores, psychedelic illumination and cosmic mumbo-jumbo, etc. Our films are not available on any website for free; they are usually off-line so that they can be screened at festivals, galleries, and other arts institutions.
 Our first four films were simultaneously broadcast on the blog of Coilhouse Magazine.